Report by the Supervisory Board on the 2016 Fiscal Year

 Topics prioritized in individual Supervisory Board meetings were:

-On examination of the annual financial statements as at December 31, 2015, with the management report and the consolidated financial statements with the group management report, the Supervisory Board found no grounds for objection.
-The Supervisory Board accepted the auditors’ opinion and approved the respective documents on March 16, 2016.
-The annual financial statements of the SolarWorld AG are thereby adopted.
+On examination of the annual financial statements as at December 31, 2016, with the management report and the consolidated financial statements with the group management report, the Supervisory Board found no grounds for objection.
+The Supervisory Board accepted the auditors’ opinion and approved the respective documents on March 16, 2017.
+The annual financial statements of SolarWorld AG are thereby adopted.